Thwargle/ThwargZone/README.md

 ---

-## 🆕 Recent Updates

-### Version 2.1 - Navigation Flow & Code Cleanup
-- **Smart Navigation Flow**: When editing a custom server, automatically closes GameLauncher and navigates to ServerSelection
-- **Real-Time Updates**: Server changes are immediately reflected across all open windows
-- **Clean Codebase**: Removed all diagnostic/debug logging for production-ready code
-- **Enhanced User Experience**: Seamless workflow when managing custom servers

-### Version 2.0 - UI Redesign & .NET 8 Upgrade
-- **Upgraded to .NET 8.0**: Modern framework with Long-Term Support
-- **Unified Account Management**: Replaced separate username/password dialogs with a single, elegant interface
-- **Enhanced Custom Server Management**: Comprehensive interface with individual edit/remove buttons for each server
-- **Classic Windows 95/98 Design**: Authentic recessed borders and form elements for nostalgic appeal
-- **Improved Navigation**: Streamlined menu structure with consolidated options
-- **Keyboard Navigation**: Full keyboard support with Enter/Escape key handling
-- **Background Themes**: Castle-themed backgrounds for enhanced visual appeal

 ---

 ## 📖 Overview

 ThwargZone is a feature-rich game launcher for Asheron's Call that brings back the classic MSN Gaming Zone experience.
-It provides an easy-to-use interface for connecting to multiple servers, managing game accounts, and launching the game with optional Decal plugin injection.
+Built on .NET 8.0 with modern Long-Term Support, it provides an easy-to-use interface for connecting to multiple servers, managing game accounts, and launching the game with optional Decal plugin injection.

+**Key Highlights:**
+- **Modern .NET 8.0 Framework**: Built with the latest .NET technology for reliability and performance
+- **Unified Account Management**: Single, elegant interface for managing both username and password
+- **Smart Navigation Flow**: Seamless workflow with real-time updates across all windows
+- **Classic Windows 95/98 Design**: Authentic recessed borders and form elements for nostalgic appeal
+- **Enhanced Custom Server Management**: Comprehensive interface with individual edit/remove buttons
+- **Keyboard Navigation**: Full keyboard support with Enter/Escape key handling
+- **Background Themes**: Castle-themed backgrounds that change based on server type

 ---